 'Patriots governing Hong Kong' move right out of China's playbook

-BEIJING - Beijing's moves to change Hong Kong's electoral system are the latest in a series of policies to exert additional control over the city, removing any potential avenues of dissent.
-This, to some critics represents an end to Hong Kong's hopes of democracy.
+Beijing's moves to change Hong Kong's electoral system are the latest in a series of policies to exert additional control over the city, removing any potential avenues of dissent.
+This, to some critics, represents an end to Hong Kong's hopes of democracy.

 Under the proposed changes dubbed "patriots governing Hong Kong", a new committee will vet potential office-holders, sifting out anyone who might be not sufficiently patriotic, while also expanding a committee to pick the city's leader to include more pro-Beijing individuals.